Go to TypeScript compiler

 What works

-Structs, interfaces, methods, generics, channels, goroutines, pointers, slices, maps, closures, and control flow.
+Structs, interfaces, methods, generics, channels, goroutines, pointers, slices, maps, closures, control flow, reflection, encoding/json, and most of the standard library.

 Tests